MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 + All content within indexes and synonym lists.

-+ Sensitive content in indexers, data sources, skillsets, and vetorizers.
++ Sensitive content in indexers, data sources, skillsets, and vectorizers.
 This content consists of only those fields that store connection strings, descriptions, identities, keys, and user inputs.
 For example, skillsets have Azure AI services keys, and some skills accept user inputs, such as custom entities.
 In both cases, keys and user inputs into skills are encrypted.
 Any references to external resources (such as Azure data sources or Azure OpenAI models) are also encrypted.

 ## Full double encryption